-The village is well structured with stone houses, a school, a post office, a primary healthcare center, a PWD rest house and is headed by a sarpanch (elected head of the village).
-The wind-carved mountains and whitewashed houses which look exactly similar with their red windows and blue doors are salient features of almost all Spiti villages.
-However, at Kibber the houses are unique in one feature.
+The village is well structured with stone houses, a school, a post office, a primary healthcare center, a PWD rest house, and is headed by a sarpanch (elected head of the village).
+The wind-carved mountains and whitewashed houses which look exactly similar to their red windows and blue doors are salient features of almost all Spiti villages.
+However, at Kibber, the houses are unique in one feature.
 They are made of stone, instead of mud.

 An ancient trade route between Spiti valley and Ladakh across the Parang La Pass initiates at Kibber.
 Nomadic tribes of Changthang region in Ladakh and people of Spiti used to trade by barter system, for horses, yaks, and food at the famous La Darcha festival.
-You can enjoy the festival at Kaza during the month of August every year.
+You can enjoy the festival at Kaza in August every year.